~ Founder and Editor: Gregory F. Tague, Ph.D.

 ~ Tom Dolack, Ph.D.
 (Literature), University of Pennsylvania.
 Tom Dolack received an M.A. in Slavic Languages and Literatures from the University of Virginia (2001) and a Ph.D. in Comparative Literature from the University of Oregon (2007).
 He is now a Visiting Assistant Professor of Russian at Wheaton College in Norton, MA.
 His dissertation focused on “literary ventriloquism”—the ability to speak through the words of other authors—in the translations of Ezra Pound, Paul Celan and Osip Mandelstam.
 His current work focuses on the psychology of imitation as a driving force of literary evolution as well as the origins of symbolic culture.
 He is particularly concerned with the social and ethical context within which narrative culture emerged and the narrative context in which ethics emerged.
 He is currently conducting research with undergraduates on shared cognitive predispositions in literary and religious imagery.
 The working title of his book manuscript is The Orphaned Nightingale: Mandelstam and the Ethical Origins of Intertextuality.
 His recent publications include work on Modernist poetry, early Russian literature, Pushkin and Dostoevsky.

 ~ Wendy Galgan, Ph.D.
-(Literature), St. Francis College.
-Dr. Wendy Galgan is Associate Professor in the English Department at St. Francis College in Brooklyn, New York, where she teaches composition and literature courses and team-teaches courses on Philosophy and the Moving Image and Philosophy and Science Fiction.
+(Literature), St. Joseph’s College, Maine.
+Dr. Wendy Galgan teaches composition and literature courses and team-teaches courses on Philosophy and the Moving Image and Philosophy and Science Fiction.
 Her areas of interest, both professional and personal, include women’s poetry, pop culture, women’s studies and genre literature.
 She is editor of Assisi: An Online Journal of Arts & Letters which published its third (double) issue in April 2012.
 Wendy’s poems “You Are Trapped in that Bright Moment Where You Learned Your Doom” and “Nondum Cognita” won First and Third prize, respectively, in The Seacoast Writers Association’s Nineteenth Annual Poetry Contest.
 Her poetry has appeared in journals such as The AFCU Journal and California Quarterly and her poem “Burning Angels: March 25, 1911” is in the new anthology Villanelles (edited by Annie Finch, Marie-Elizabeth Mali and Patricia Smith).
 Wendy wrote the “Foreword” to Editions Bibliotekos’s Battle Runes: Writings on War, her essay “Dale Evans: Girlie-Girl with a Six-Gun” appears in Westerns: Paperback Novels and Movies from Hollywood (edited by Paul Varner), and she has forthcoming book chapters on Brooklyn poetry and the television series Saving Grace.
-Wendy grew up in a small town on the coast of Maine and has lived in New York since 1985.
-She and her husband spend the academic year in Brooklyn, and summers and school breaks in Maine.

 ~ Joe Keener, Ph.D.
 (Literature), Indiana University Kokomo.
 Dr. Joe Keener is an Associate Professor of English and the Chair of The Humanities Department at Indiana University Kokomo, where he teaches Shakespeare, American Southern literature, and film.
 He received both his BA and Master’s degree in English from Winthrop University.
 In 2004, he earned his Ph.D. from The University of Alabama, where he specialized in the connection between Shakespeare and male American Southern authors through the appropriation of ideals of masculinity.
 This work led to the publication of his book, Shakespeare and Masculinity in Southern Fiction: Faulkner, Simms, Page and Dixon by Palgrave Macmillan in 2008.
 Dr. Keener’s more recent work explores the intersection of Literary Darwinism and Shakespeare Studies.
 He has published articles in this field such as, “Romeo and Juliet are Animals: An Interdisciplinary Reading of Shakespeare” in Soundings: An Interdisciplinary Journal,” “Evolving Hamlet: Brains, Behavior, and the Bard” in Interdisciplinary Literary Studies, and “Othello: The Multi-Level Conflict of the Darwinian Psychomachia” in Consciousness, Literature, and The Arts.
 Dr. Keener’s scholarship continues to examine the relationship between the works of Shakespeare, Evolutionary Biology, Cognition, and Ethics.